 Our Board has a broad range of experience, expertise, skills, qualifications, and contacts relevant to the Company and its business.
 The skills, knowledge, and experience of our Directors set out in the table below have been identified as those required for the Board to discharge its obligations effectively and to add value to the Company.
 The skills and attributes were determined by what is considered important for the management of a publicly listed company and specific to our industry.
-Further details regarding the skills and experience of each Director are included in the 2023 Annual Report.
+Further details regarding the skills and experience of each Director are included in the 2024 Annual Report.
 The Board reviews its skills matrix annually to ensure the identified skills and attributes properly address the Company's existing and emerging business and governance requirements, priorities, and practices.

-Competency Representation of Skills Held by Directors as of December 31, 2023 Strategy Development and Execution Oversight Track record of developing and implementing a successful strategy and risk management.
-6 Directors Going Global Senior executive or equivalent experience to enter into global markets/jurisdictions.
-6 Directors R&amp;D/Technology Experience in research and development and fielding technology.
-4 Directors

-Competency Representation of Skills Held by Directors as of December 31, 2023 Financial Acumen Senior executive or equivalent experience in financial accounting and reporting, corporate finance, risk management, and internal financial controls, including an ability to probe the adequacies of financial and risk controls.
-4 Directors Corporate Governance / Other Board Experience Strong corporate governance experience with an understanding of publicly listed company obligations.
-4 Directors Capital Markets/Mergers and Acquisitions Experience in capital markets and/or experience in identifying, implementing, or executing mergers and acquisitions.
+Competency Representation of Skills Held by Directors as of December 31, 2024 Strategy Development and Execution Oversight Track record of developing and implementing a successful strategy and risk management.
+7 Directors Going Global Senior executive or equivalent experience to enter into global markets/jurisdictions.
+7 Directors R&D/Technology Experience in research and development and fielding technology.
+3 Directors Financial Acumen Senior executive or equivalent experience in financial accounting and reporting, corporate finance, risk management, and internal financial controls, including an ability to probe the adequacies of financial and risk controls.
+5 Directors Corporate Governance / Other Board Experience Strong corporate governance experience with an understanding of publicly listed company obligations.
+5 Directors Capital Markets/Mergers and Acquisitions Experience in capital markets and/or experience in identifying, implementing, or executing mergers and acquisitions.
 5 Directors Stakeholder Relations Experience in using external communications to influence other business leaders, industry peak bodies, government, and financial market and investor stakeholders.
-5 Directors Senior Executive Management Experience in evaluating performance of senior management and overseeing strategic human capital planning.
+6 Directors Senior Executive Management Experience in evaluating performance of senior management and overseeing strategic human capital planning.
 Experience in organizational change and management programs.
-6 Directors
+7 Directors